Tanmay1894/Projects/Network packet analysis/README.md

 - **Features**: Add new packet analysis features in JavaScript
 - **Styling**: Modify the dark theme or create light theme variants

-## API Integration

-To integrate with your Python scapy backend:

-1. Implement the required API endpoints
-2. Set up WebSocket server at `/ws`
-3. Send packet data in the expected JSON format
-4. Handle session management (create, start, stop)
-5. Provide export functionality for captured packets